DaniNedo/daninedo.github.io/_posts/2019-07-21-helloWorld.md

 it only supports .hex or motorola's .s19 extensions.
 The .s19 file can be automatically generated changing the `--out-fmt-ihx` to `--out-fmt-s19`, however I had some issues trying to flash my device with the .s19 file generated from SDCC.
-The way I found it works the best is generating the .ihx file as we did before and then calling
+The way I found it works the best is generating the .ihx file as we did before and then calling:
 ```
 packihx main.ihx > main.hex
 ```
 This will generate the necessary .hex file.

 Next we need to physically connect our dev board to the ST-LINK like this:

 | ST-LINK | STM8 Board |
 | :------ | :---- |
 | GND | GND |